Jumpscale/g8cockpit/docs/jscockpit/installation.md

 An instance of the **Cockpit Deployer Chatbot** is active as `@g8cockpitbot` on Telegram.

-You can also install your own instance by following the [Cockpit Deployer Chartbot installation instructions](../deployer_bot/installation.md).
+You can also install your own instance by following the [Cockpit Deployer Charbot installation instructions](../deployer_bot/installation.md).

 Follow the [Cockpit Deployer Chartbot usage instructions](../deployer_bot/usage.md) in order to install your Cockpit.
 After you chat with the bot.
 He will send you the information of your cockpit:
 - the URL to reach the portal
 - IP address and ssh command to connect to the VM running the cockpit
 - sshkey you need to use to have access to the vm.

 ## Using AtYourService